infrahq/infra/docs/reference/cli-reference.md

 ## `infra users add`

-Create an identity
+Create a user.

 ### Synopsis

-Create an identity
+Create a user.

-Note: A new user identity must change their one time password before further usage.
+Note: A new user must change their one time password before further usage.

 ```
 infra users add USER [flags]